 Students interested in applying for the DRI Summer Research Program should begin consulting with a potential faculty mentor early in the fall semester.
-Proposal writing workshops will be held in October and November.
-Please watch for announcements on The Crier and Inside Davidson.
-Examples of successful proposals from past years are also available at P:\Academic Affairs\Davidson Research Initiative (authentication required) and for more assistance please see tips for writing proposals.
+Examples of successful proposals from past years are available at P:\Academic Affairs\Davidson Research Initiative (authentication required) and for more assistance please see tips for writing proposals.

-After consultation with a mentor regarding possible research projects and attending a workshop, students should write a proposal containing all of the elements described below.
+After consultation with a mentor regarding possible research projects, students should write a proposal containing all of the elements described below.
 Students are permitted to obtain feedback on the written proposal from their mentor and others; however, the feedback can only be of a general nature.
 The actual proposal must represent the students' own work without extensive editing by others.

 Please complete the new DRI Proposal Application (authentication required) by Friday, Jan.
-23 at 5 p.m.
+22, 2016, at 5 p.m.
 Please fill out the application form and upload your proposal (no PDFs will be accepted).
-Email prompts will automatically be sent to your mentor and faculty recommenders once the online Proposal Application has been completed.
-Your mentor will be asked to write a letter of recommendation and the faculty recommenders will be asked to fill in a recommendation form.
+Email prompts will automatically be sent to your mentor and faculty recommenders once the online proposal application has been completed.
+Your mentor will be asked to write a letter of recommendation and the faculty recommenders will be asked to fill-in a recommendation form.
 All mentor letters and faculty recommendation forms must be submitted online by Friday, Jan.
-30, 2015.
+29, 2016.
 Completed applications will be reviewed by the Student Study and Research Committee (SS&R) using these rubric guidelines.
 Awards will be made in February.

 Completed proposals should be divided into the following sections, with section headings:

-- Introduction - in 100 words or less describe your project and what you want to accomplish.
+- Introduction (Description of Project) - in 100 words or less describe your project and what you want to accomplish.

 - Justification (Literature or Previous Work) - Why is this work important?
 (250 words)